 Credit risk arises when a failure by counterparty to discharge their obligations could reduce the amount of future cash inflows from financial assets on hand at the reporting date.
 The Company's policy is to maintain cash balances and short term deposits with a reputable banking institution and to monitor the placement of cash and deposit balances on an ongoing basis.
-As at 31 March 2017, all cash balances were placed with Barclays Bank Plc which had a long term credit rating of "A - (Negative)" from Standard and Poor's.
+As at 31 March 2018, all cash balances were placed with Barclays Bank Plc which had a long term credit rating of "A / Stable" from Standard and Poor's.

-The Company's credit risk also arises in respect of other receivables as disclosed in note 7 below.
-The Board has considered the recoverability of these balances as at 31 March 2017 and does not consider the risk of failing to recover these amounts to be significant.
+The Company's credit risk also arises in respect of other receivables.
+The Board has considered the recoverability of these balances and does not consider the risk of failing to recover these amounts to be significant.
 Additionally, before the Company enters into transactions with another party, it makes an assessment of the credit worthiness of that party.

 The Company's credit risk also arises in respect of receivables pertaining to contracted exit cash flows for investments held directly or indirectly by K2.
 The Board reviews this risk of contracted receivables on a regular basis and has put in place a regular impairment mechanism for assessing this risk as mentioned in note 3.6 of the financial statements.
-Notes to the Financial Statements (Continued)